Best Cities To Visit In Türkiye

 Gobeklitepe

-Sanliura, often called ‘Urfa’ by locals, is in southeast Turkey and is a fantastic place to visit if you want to explore the history, food, and local way of life.
-Here you’ll have a totally different experience than if you were visiting one of the beach resorts on the south coast, and you’ll meet wonderful locals who will be more than happy to teach you about local customs and culture.
+Sanliurfa, often called ‘Urfa’ by locals, is in southeast Turkey and is a fantastic place to visit if you want to explore the history, food, and local way of life.
+Here, you’ll have a totally different experience than if you were visiting one of the beach resorts on the south coast, and you’ll meet wonderful locals who will be more than happy to teach you about local customs and culture.

 What To See

-Urfa is the birthplace of Prophet Abraham and a city full of history and culture.
+Urfa is the birthplace of the Prophet Abraham and a city full of history and culture.
 It is also the former site of Edessa, the Byzantine city.
 You’ll find Gobeklitepe here, an archaeological site you can visit, checking out the neolithic monoliths that now have UNESCO World Heritage status.

-In the center of Urfa, you’ll find some of the most delicious street food, and make sure you give cig kofte a try – the appearance might put you off, but it’s truly delicious and very healthy too!
+In the center of Urfa, you’ll find some of the most delicious street food, and make sure you give cig kofte a try – the appearance might put you off, but it’s truly delicious and very healthy, too!

 When To Go

 In reality, Urfa is an all-year-round city to visit; however, during the summer months (particularly June and August), the temperatures are scorching, and it hardly rains.
 You’re looking at 40 degrees during this time quickly and often more.
-So, if you’re not a fan of heat, perhaps avoid this time and stick to the shoulder months, between May to June and late September into early November.
+So, if you’re not a fan of heat, perhaps avoid this time and stick to the shoulder months, between May and June and late September into early November.

 Winter times can be freezing, especially at night, and it often rains and possibly snows on high ground.
 However, early December and early February are still relatively mild, so these are good times to go.